mypebble/infrastructure-monitor/README.md

 - `status_code`: this is the status code which you expect the `url` to have

 ##### Domains
-- `url`: this is the ip address or url of the domain you would like to check
+- `main`: this is the ip address or url of the domain you would like to check

 ##### Config errors
 The following errors in the config will result in a message to Slack: